wpexpertsio/Post-SMTP/readme.txt

 == ⚡ Added Benefits of Getting Post SMTP Pro ==
 The Post SMTP Pro gives you an edge that makes your WordPress email management and performance reporting a breeze!
 With Post SMTP Pro, you get the following additional perks:

+✅ **Microsoft 365 One-Click:** Upgrade to unlock a smooth and effortless Microsoft email setup.
+Just enable Microsoft 365 One-Click Setup.
+With a single toggle, Post SMTP automatically configures everything needed for secure and reliable Outlook / Office 365 email delivery no manual settings required, no technical steps to worry about.

 ✅ **Google (Gmail) SMTP One-Click:** Upgrade now for a worry-free Gmail SMTP integration.
 Activate Gmail One-Click Setup and let Post SMTP Setup Wizard handle all the API-related technicalities.